Great Western and Great Central Joint Railway: Before the joint line

 Unfortunately Watkin's health failed and he resigned on 19 May 1894.
 His successors as the prime movers were William Pollitt (MS&LR) and John Bell (Metropolitan) and their personal relationship was not cordial.
 From that time relations between the MS&LR and the Metropolitan Railway cooled, and became hostile and obstructive.
 Excessive charges and an unrealistic proposal for working mineral traffic from Baker Street to the London, Chatham and Dover Railway started the downward trajectory of the relationship.

 The Manchester, Sheffield and Lincolnshire Railway changed its name to the Great Central Railway from 1 August 1897.

 The Metropolitan Railway had reached Aylesbury in 1892 and had taken over the Aylesbury and Buckingham Railway in 1891, thereby gaining a route between Aylesbury and Verney Junction via Quainton Road.
 However, the Great Western Railway had sponsored the Wycombe Railway, which reached Aylesbury in 1863 with its branch from Princes Risborough.
 In 1898 the GCR wished to send coal trains to London over the GWR Aylesbury to Princes Risborough line, and on 30 July 1898 the first such train approached Aylesbury.
 This was one day earlier than the agreed start date.
-John Bell, the General Manager of the Metropolitan Railway and William Pollitt was General Manager of the MS&LR.
+John Bell, was the General Manager of the Metropolitan Railway and William Pollitt the General Manager of the MS&LR.
 Bell personally went to Quainton Road and took charge, blocking the onward journey of the train.
 In fact he even refused to allow the engine to draw forward to run round its train; propelling a long mineral train back wrong line was out of the question, and a major disruption occurred.
 The mineral traffic started the following day.
 He had earlier refused to allow these trains to run the relatively short distance from Quainton Road to Aylesbury until the GCR London Extension was open throughout its length.
 This obstruction for the sake of one day was the clearest indication that the Metropolitan Railway was not going to be a co-operative partner to the GCR.
-This was compounded by Bell's absolute refusal to allow mineral traffic to be worked to the GWR at Aylesbury, not to destinations south of London over its own system.
+This was compounded by Bell's absolute refusal to allow mineral traffic to be worked to the GWR at Aylesbury, nor to destinations south of London over its own system.